MarcHazime/Test-Dydu/README.md

 ## Development

-To start working on the project, lauch the following commands
+To start working on the project, launch the following commands

 ```
 npm i